Siegfried Trebitsch: Escape from the Nazis

 He continued to live in Vienna until the 1938 Anschluss, when Austria was absorbed into Nazi Germany.
 Despite being aware that his Jewish ethnicity would now be a problem for him, according to Blanche Patch, who knew him, he and his wife did not at first react:

 Trebitsch fled to Paris, where he was awarded an honorary French citizenship in 1939 in recognition of his promotion of French culture in Germany.
-After the invasion of France in 1940, he moved to Zürich.
+After the invasion of France in 1940, he moved to Zurich.
 While there he wrote to Shaw asking him for financial support.
 He also attempted to raise funds by unsuccessfully claiming royalties for The Chocolate Soldier, a German operetta based on Arms and the Man.
 Even though he was not the translator, he claimed that he had the sole rights to German versions of Shaw.
 He applied for an immigration visa to the United States in June 1941, as a precaution, but with Allied victory this was unnecessary.
 He remained in Zurich for the rest of his life.

 Post war

 After the war, Trebitsch's house in Vienna was restored to him, but he had no wish to return to Austria.
-He sold it to the Czechoslovakian embassy.
+He sold it to the Czechoslovak embassy.
 He visited Shaw after the war, but when he planned a second visit in 1948, the irritable Shaw wrote "do not come", later writing that European ideas of intimacy were considered "sentimental nonsense" in England.
-Trebitsch was responsible for the translation and first production of Shaw's last full-length play, Buoyant Billions which was first performed in German in Trebitsch's new home, Zürich, under the title Zu viel Geld.
+Trebitsch was responsible for the translation and first production of Shaw's last full-length play, Buoyant Billions which was first performed in German in Trebitsch's new home, Zurich, under the title Zu viel Geld.

 In 1951 Trebitsch published an autobiography, Chronik eines Lebens (Chronicle of a Life), which was published in English, translated by Eithne Wilkins and Ernst Kaiser, two years later.
 A few years after Shaw's death in 1950, Trebitsch arranged to sell his collection of letters from the playwright.
 In 1956, after the sale had been arranged, he went to collect the letters.
 In the words of Samuel A. Weiss, "Trebitsch went to his bank, retrieved the heavy bundle of correspondence, and suffered a heart attack.
 He was in his eighty-eighth year.
-On June 3, Siegfried Trebitsch—felled by the hand of his friend—died."
+On 3 June, Siegfried Trebitsch—felled by the hand of his friend—died."